19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (b) sub-paragraph (3) applies to goods used, or made available for use, by himself personally.

+6. Where, in the case of a business carried on by a taxable person, goods forming part of the assets of a business are, under any power exercisable by another person —

+(a) sold; or

-6\.
-Where in the case of a business carried on by a taxable person, goods forming part of the assets of the business are, under any power exercisable by another person, sold by the other in or towards satisfaction of a debt owed by the taxable person, they shall be deemed to be supplied by the taxable person in the course or furtherance of his business.
+(b) used in the making of any supply (other than a supply by way of sale),

+by the other person in or towards satisfaction of a debt owed by the taxable person, the goods shall be deemed to be supplied by the taxable person in the course or furtherance of his business.

+[S 647/2005 wef 07/10/2005]

 7.—(1) Where a person ceases to be a taxable person, any goods then forming part of the assets of a business carried on by him shall be deemed to be supplied by him in the course or furtherance of his business immediately before he ceases to be a taxable person, unless —